eye-division/johncammack/_publications/building-financial-management-capacity.md

-  an international development context, although much of it applies to any non-profit organization <a href="http://developmentbookshop.com/building-financial-management-capacity-for-ngos-and-community-organizations"><img width="106" height="159" align="left" alt="" src="http://www.johncammack.net/userfiles/Building financial management capacity cover Jan 2014(1).jpg" /></a>.
-It describes good practice in the specific tasks of financial management &ndash; for example, planning and budgeting and financial controls, and gives examples of how groups and organizations build their own capacity.
+  an international development context, although much of it applies to any non-profit organization <a href="http://developmentbookshop.com/building-financial-management-capacity-for-ngos-and-community-organizations"><img alt="" width="106" height="159" align="left" src="http://www.johncammack.net/userfiles/Building financial management capacity cover Jan 2014(1).jpg" /></a>.
+It describes good practice in the specific tasks of&nbsp; financial management &ndash; for example, planning and budgeting and financial controls, and gives examples of how groups and organizations build their own capacity.
 It considers what leadership teams can do to guide their organization&rsquo;s longer-term direction and improve